Folic acid use

 The Minnesota Pregnancy Risk Assessment Monitoring System (PRAMS) was established in 2002 to reduce infant death, illness, and low birth weight in Minnesota.
 PRAMS is a population–based surveillance survey designed to collect information on the behaviors and experiences of mothers before, during, and after a pregnancy.

-Data from 2014-2017 PRAMS surveys are combined to assess daily folic acid supplement use.
+Data from 2015-2019 PRAMS surveys are combined to assess daily folic acid supplement use.
 The 2012 data contains only eight months of data due to CDC changing the data managing software.
 Each month, approximately 200 mothers are selected from the birth certificates of babies born in Minnesota during the preceding 2–4 months.
 Mothers complete the survey by mail or by a telephone interview.
 One of the PRAMS questions is about folic acid supplement use ("During the month before you got pregnant with your new baby, how many times a week did you take a multivitamin, a prenatal vitamin or a folic acid vitamin?").
+There were 4,594 women who responded to this survey question.

 Responses from Minnesota mothers can identify disparities in daily folic acid supplement use.
 Targeting mothers with low folic acid use through culturally sensitive, targeted education and increasing the availability of affordable, high-folate foods and folic acid supplements can reduce the risk of NTDs occurring.